0Hughman0/bonfig/README.md

     print(c.T) # -> datetime.time(21, 0)

-Some shortcuts to creating your own field classes are provided, check out `fields.make_quick` and `pyfields.make_quick` in `donfig.py`!
+Some shortcuts to creating your own field classes are provided, check out `fields.make_quick` and `pyfields.make_quick` in `bonfig.py`!

-Pleasingly, Donfig plays nicely with inheritance so you can do cool stuff like:
+Pleasingly, Bonfig plays nicely with inheritance so you can do cool stuff like:

-    class MyBaseConfig(PyDonfig):
+    class MyBaseConfig(PyBonfig):

         basic = PySection('Basic')
         A = basic.PyField('a', default='loopy')